 The final fit statistics for the model retain the good fit to the data described in JEI (2018b in Appendix E) and are summarized in Table 5-8.
 A contour plot of the observed and predicted data, displaying the average expected value as a function of river kilometer and 3-day lag average flow (natural log transformed) is provided in Figure 5-21.
 The projections are very similar for all isohalines above 5 psu.
 For isohalines of 5 psu or less, the model predicts higher salinities further upstream in the river than the simple contour of the observed salinity data.
 However, this is not necessarily due to prediction bias of the LOESS model.
 As shown in Figure 5-20 and described in JEI (2018b in Appendix E), there is a paucity of data between RKm 17 and RKm 23.5 (the US Highway 301 bridge).
-This artifact of the data availability may result in inadequate averaging of the observations and interpolation between those observations for the salinity contour plot.
-The model predictions interpolate between those locally weighted means near RKm 17 and 23, while the observed contours do not.
-It should be noted as described in JEI (2018b in Appendix E) that salinities were nearly exclusively near zero at the US Highway 301 bridge, although three data points existed which showed oligo- to low-mesohaline salinities may be possible at this location.
+This artifact of the data availability may result in inadequate averaging of the observations and interpolate between those locally weighted means near RKm 17 and 23, while the observed contours do not.
+It should be noted as described in JEI (2018b in Appendix E) that salinities were nearly exclusively near zero at the US Highway 301 bridge.